tmozgach/movie_rec_sys/DawnLuo/readme.md

 > python3 train.py
 ```

-Tested with tensorflow 1.7.0
+Tested with tensorflow 1.7.0 (No try on the new version 1.12.0)

-> Problem
+> **Problem**

-Training dose not converge, so it fails.
+Training dose not converge, so it fails. -_-||

 > May due to

-1. Information embedding is not good, just change Id to number and genres to number vectors.
-I think it is not good, youtube paper did not give embedding detials.
+1. Information embedding is not good, just change Id and genres to number vectors.
+I think it is not good, _YouTube paper_ did not give embedding detials.
 We could refer to this [repo](https://github.com/chengstone/movie_recommender) (we see this Friday) to see how to embed info.

-2. Maybe the data set is too small and not suitable for this model.
-We know Google have google computer and large number of data.
-But out hardware, dataset and time is limited.
+2. Maybe the data set is too small to be suitable for this model.
+We know Google have good computer and large number of data.
+But our hardware, dataset and time are limited.